-The overview is further elaborated in the following categories with detailed information in three separate dashboards:
+The overview on the AMR resources and services is further elaborated in the following categories:

-- Dashboard on Biobank and its associated database: comprise of collection of biological materials.
+- Biobank and its associated database: comprise of collections of biological materials and their associated databases.

-- Dashboard on Non-sample-databases: comprise of collection of databases on medical records, registry and other relevant datasets.
+- Non-sample-databases: comprise of collection of databases on medical records, registry and other relevant datasets.

-- Dashboard on Research Infrastructure Services: comprise of services offered by research infrastructures for managing and using the collections and databases.
+- Research Infrastructure Services: comprise of services offered by research infrastructures for managing and using the collections and databases.

-A comprehensive report on the results of the survey that forms the basis of the different dashboards is also available here: Antimicrobial Resistance Survey – A survey about collections of biological material, databases and services relevant for AMR research (pdf 2 MB).
+A comprehensive report on the results of the survey is available here: Antimicrobial Resistance Survey – A survey about collections of biological material, databases and services relevant for AMR research (pdf 2 MB).
 The report includes details of the classification of the categories and the definitions of various terminologies used in the dashboards.

 Please contact firstname.lastname@example.org if you wish to provide and/or receive detailed information about the datasets.

 Research infrastructure platform links